If you’re struggling to free up cash to save, here are some ways to save money without feeling like you’re missing out.

-It can pay to do a bit of research.
-There are some sites you can visit to see some of the latest deals, such as MoneySavingExpert’s discount vouchers list.
+It can pay to do a bit of online research to find the latest discounts.

-Like with your bills, if you’re able to, you could add any money you save to your savings accounts.
+Like with your bills, if you’re able to, you could add any money you save to your savings account.

-If you’ve got a personal loan, credit card, overdraft or mortgage, you’re likely being charged interest.
-Depending on your situation, you may be able to minimise the amount of interest you’re being charged and reduce your monthly repayments.
+If you have a personal loan, credit card, overdraft or mortgage, you’re likely being charged interest.
+Depending on your situation, you may be able to minimise the amount of interest you pay and reduce your monthly repayments.